 This projected population and associated economic growth will result in a significant increase in the demand for travel.
-This demand needs to be managed and planned for carefully in order to safeguard and enhance Cork's attractiveness to live, work, visit and invest in.
-CMATS represents a coordinated land use and transport strategy for the Cork Metropolitan Area to cover the period up to 2040.
+This demand needs to be managed and planned for carefully in order to safeguard and enhance Cork's attractiveness to live. work, visit and invest in.

+CMATS represents a coordinated land use and transport strategy for the Cork Metropolitan Area (CMA) to cover the period up to 2040.
 The Strategy is considered to be flexible with the ability to scale up public transport capacity and frequencies as necessary along CMATS agreed transport corridors.

-The Strategy takes its lead at national level from the National Planning Framework 2040 and the National Development Plan 2018-2027 and builds upon previous transport studies including Cork City Centre Movement Strategy, Cork Area Strategic Plan (CASP) and the Cork Metropolitan Cycle Network Plan.
+The Strategy takes its lead at national level from the NPF 2040 and the National Development Plan (NDP) 2018-2027 and builds upon previous transport studies including the Cork City Centre Movement Strategy, Cork Area Strategic Plan (CASP) and the Cork Cycle Network Plan.
 The Strategy will provide a coherent transport planning policy framework and implementation plan around which other agencies involved in land use planning, environmental protection, and delivery of other infrastructure such as housing and water can align their investment priorities.

-It will inform the development of regional and local planning, and associated investment frameworks, including providing inputs to the Southern Assembly's Regional Spatial and Economic Strategy (RSES), the forthcoming Cork Metropolitan Area Strategic Plan (MASP) and the statutory Development Plans of both Cork City Council and Cork County Council.
+It will inform the development of regional and local planning, and associated investment frameworks, including providing inputs to the Southern Regional Assembly's Spatial and Economic Strategy (RSES), the Cork Metropolitan Area Strategic Plan (MASP) and the statutory Development Plans of both Cork City Council and Cork County Council.

 CMATS will deliver an integrated transport network that addresses the needs of all modes of transport, offering better transport choices, resulting in better overall network performance and providing capacity to meet travel demand and support economic growth.
 To achieve this vision, the guiding principles upon which CMATS is based is depicted in the graphic below.
+To achieve this vision the guiding principles upon which CMATS is based are: